Our Team

 • Caroline Montgomery, MSDE, LSLS Cert.
 AVEd

-• Co-Director of Development
+• Senior Development Strategist

-• Caroline Montgomery serves as the Baker Institute's Co-Director of Development, focused on California and international initiatives.
+• Caroline Montgomery serves as the Baker Institute's Senior Development Strategist, focused on California and international initiatives.
 She is a Teacher of the Deaf and certified Listening and Spoken Language Specialist (LSLS).
 Caroline earned her master’s degree in deaf education from Washington University in St. Louis, MO, and a bachelor's degree in psychology from Santa Clara University in California.
 Caroline also serves as Coordinator for the TeachLSL Tele-intervention Program at Weingarten Children’s Center in Redwood City, CA. Caroline’s experience includes serving as the Cochlear Implant Education Coordinator for the ENT Department at Southern Illinois University School of Medicine and as a Teacher of the Deaf at The Moog Center for Deaf Education in St. Louis, Missouri.
 Caroline has contributed her expertise as both a teacher and therapist for the Listen to Me! conferences, working with children, families, and professionals in California, Hawaii, and Kenya.

 • Lori-Wiley